-- The operator must implement effective procedures and training plans for all operatives employed or subcontracted, ensuring to focus the procedures and training on: - safe handling of ABP and derived products; - supervision of intake, processing, storage, dispatch and final product sampling and testing; - ensure the acquisition and correct completion of documentation so as to contribute to safe intake of ABP and safe dispatch of ABP or final products to suitable safe end-usage or disposal; - > examples of documentation would include: - o Health certificates and associated ancillary documentation - o Commercial documentation (paper or electronic) for incoming and outgoing consignments and proof or arrival at destination. - Operatives must use suitable dedicated protective clothing, when handling ABP which must be removed/cleaned/disinfected or discarded before leaving the plant. - Footbaths/bootwashes must be provided at all entrances and exits to the plant. - There must be access to adequate facilities for personal hygiene including lavatories, changing rooms and washbasins for staff.
+- The operator must implement effective procedures and training plans for all operatives employed or subcontracted, ensuring to focus the procedures and training on: - > safe handling of ABP and derived products; - supervision of intake, processing, storage, dispatch and final product sampling and testing; - Operatives must use suitable dedicated protective clothing, when handling ABP which must be removed/cleaned/disinfected or discarded before leaving the plant. - Footbaths/bootwashes must be provided at all entrances and exits to the plant. - There must be access to adequate facilities for personal hygiene including lavatories, changing rooms and washbasins for staff.
 The washing facilities must be equipped with hot water, soap and paper towels.